 In 1908, and following his commitment to a Connecticut state mental asylum, New Haven Resident and Yale University graduate Clifford Whittingham Beers published his autobiography, A Mind That Found Itself.
 The book, which chronicled Beers’ mistreatment as well as the mistreatment of his fellow committed inmates, was an instant success and served as the launching point for a national discussion on the treatment of those suffering from mental illness.

 Beers’ authorship as well as his advocacy for proper treatment of the mentally ill resulted in what is today called outpatient therapy.
 This type of treatment began by setting aside two rooms every Thursday afternoon in the New Haven Dispensary for “mental hygiene treatment.”
-Those rooms evolved into a large, three-story building located at 93 Edwards Street, New Haven, Connecticut, with five other satellite locations and four school-based clinics, all within the Greater New Haven area.
+Those rooms evolved into a large, three-story building located at 93 Edwards Street, New Haven, Connecticut as well as satellite locations in and around New Haven.
 For a look at how the Clinic came to be, click here to see the Clifford Beers Clinic graphic timeline.

 Today, The Clinic offers a variety of services and programs designed to help children and families who have suffered trauma.
 For a description of those services, click here.